 Pressure equipment that is not covered by the Facilities Regulations

-The purpose of this section is to clarify the relationship to the Regulations relating to pressure equipment (FTPU).
+The purpose of this section is to clarify the relationship to the Regulations relating to pressure equipment (in Norwegian only) (FTPU).

 In those cases where the FTPU do not apply, relevant parts of the Facilities Regulations will apply.